CRaimondo/octClassificationComparison/README.md

 Our project was ran GPU using the NYU Greene HPC.

-Notes on creating label CSV files from original data download:
+Notes on creating label CSV files from original data download for use with ResNet models:
 The original data was downloaded as 1 directory with  2 sub-directories 'Test, Train' each with 4 folders for each class: 'NORMAL, DRUSEN, CNV, DME'
 No label csv files was provided, so label indication was through the image names (example: 'CNV-1112835-371.jpeg').